 SWAU is committed to providing a campus job to any student taking six or more credit hours.
 Students apply for a job by going directly to the department for which they wish to work, or by contacting the Student Employment Office.
 Many campus jobs will require that the student arrange a class schedule that will allow them to work all morning or all afternoon each weekday.
 Departments that hire students include:

+Academic Departments

-Academic Departments Administrative offices Bookstore
+Administrative offices

+Bookstore

+Building maintenance

+Cafeteria

+Library

-Bookstore Media services
+Media services

-Building maintenance Residence Halls
+Residence Halls

-Cafeteria Security
+Security

-Custodial

-Student Activity Center Switchboard
+Custodial Student Activity Center